-Serbia: Mineral Resources Extraction Debt Reaches RSD 2.6 Billion24.
-December 2019. / Mining
+Serbia: Mineral Resources Extraction Debt Reaches RSD 2.6 Billion, Mining

 President of the State Audit Institution (SAI) Dusko Pejovic said that revenues from mineral mining fees in 2018 amounted to six billion dinars, and that earlier this year the debt towards Serbia’s budget amounted to 2.6 billion dinars.